emilykawaoka/emilykawaoka.github.io/essays/E6: Evaluation Guidelines and Class Retrospective BLOG.md

 Any notable shortcomings, bugs, problems, or additional features not implemented?

 A notable shortcoming is that my email does not work.
 I did a lot of research and added sufficient code but was not able to get it to work.
+I tried different hosts to test it but was unable to get it working on the uh server. although at one point I was able to get an email but it went to spam and did not notice it till I had changed my code already.

 Describe what you are most proud of about your system:

-What I am most proud of with my application is how it looks and the feature of rating a product is pretty cool to me especially since i love reading reviews and like rating products in real life.
+What I am most proud of with my application is how it looks and the feature of rating a product is pretty cool to me especially since I love reading reviews and like rating products in real life.
 I like that the nav bar adjusts even when there is a lot of text up there which is what I struggled with for a while, and I think that everything looks clean and simple.

 Describe what you are least happy with your system: